earlence/SmartThingsAnalysisTools/README.md

-# SmartThingsAnalysis
+# SmartThingsAnalysisTools
-SmartThings Analysis Tools
+Static Analysis tool for overprivilege, python script to auto-create device handlers, and completed capability docs at time of analysis.